GULibrarySandbox/intro-data-wrangle/content/3-lesson.md

 title: Content
 nav: true
 ---
-# The Layout of OpenRefine, Rows vs Records
+# The Layout of OpenRefine

-### Explore the layout of OpenRefine

 OpenRefine displays data in a tabular format.
 Each row will usually represent a 'record' or 'observation' in the data, while each column represents a type of information or 'variable'.
 This is very similar to how you might view data